docker/compose/docs/django.md

 ---
 layout: default
-title: Getting started with Fig and Django
+title: Getting started with Compose and Django
 ---

-Getting started with Fig and Django
+Getting started with Compose and Django
 ===================================

-Let's use Fig to set up and run a Django/PostgreSQL app.
-Before starting, you'll need to have [Fig installed](install.html).
+Let's use Compose to set up and run a Django/PostgreSQL app.
+Before starting, you'll need to have [Compose installed](install.html).

 Let's set up the three files that'll get us started.
 First, our app is going to be running inside a Docker container which contains all of its dependencies.
 We can define what goes inside that Docker container using a file called `Dockerfile`.
 It'll contain this to start with: